Rame Lahaj: Other work

 The “Rame Lahaj International Opera Festival" was established in 2021 with the intention to connect the Kosovar scene to the international one.
 The concert „Rame Lahaj & Friends” was created upon the thought of evolving into a Festival and Foundation focused especially on younger artists, their art, and Kosovar culture overall.
 Its main goal was however to promote the Kosovar state and its performers to a wider international public.
 Rame Lahaj International Opera Festival became the first regional and local event based solely on operatic nature.
 It is hosted in a country that does not possess any opera houses nor a very large opera tradition.
 With the help of Rame Lahaj Foundation, Lahaj aims to support emerging talents and best students from the RLIOF festival by offering them masterclasses abroad or bursaries for their studies.

 Awards and honours

 Rame Lahaj has won various accolades, the most notable of which is Operalia.
-Furthermore, he was awarded the 10th Independence Anniversary Medal by the President of the Republic of Kosovo, with the objective "Drawing Kosovo Closer to the International Arena Through the Art of Opera."
-Notably, he was both honored by the Prime Minister of Kosovo and proclaimed a Global Ambassador of Kosovo around the world.
+Furthermore, he was awarded the 10th Independence Anniversary Medal by the President of the Republic of Kosova, with the objective "Drawing Kosova Closer to the International Arena Through the Art of Opera."
+Notably, he was both honored by the Prime Minister of Kosova and proclaimed a Global Ambassador of Kosova around the world.